 All PGRs must submit their successful thesis for retention in the University Library in White Rose Etheses Online (WREO).
 The University has withdrawn the requirement to submit a hard bound copy of your final, corrected thesis.
 Please see our Guide to the thesis examination process for more detailed information.
 You should only upload after your internal examiner has approved the correction of any editorial and presentational corrections or minor deficiencies identified at your examination.
 You should upload your final eThesis directly to White Rose eTheses Online.
 Please see the Library website for further advice on the upload process.

 One complete PDF eThesis file MUST be supplied as follows:

-- This must be a single PDF file exactly replicating the content of the final, corrected thesis approved by your internal examiner for the award of your degree (including all appendices).
+- This must be a single PDF file of the final, corrected thesis approved by your internal examiner for the award of your degree (including all appendices).

 - On opening the file the first page accessed should be the title page of the thesis.